Oil and Natural Gas Pipelines

 Pipelines are a safe, efficient and environmentally responsible way to move oil and natural gas.
 Nearly all – more than 99% – of the oil and natural gas products transported through transmission pipelines reach their markets safely.
 (Source: Canadian Energy Pipelines Association 2017).

 The Industry adheres to all regulations and follows best management practices to ensure safe transport of energy.
-Pipeline operators must design safety, emergency, security, integrity management and environmental protection programs, which are reviewed and audited by the National Energy Board (NEB, now the Canadian Energy Regulator or CER) as a means to anticipate, prevent and mitigate any potentially dangerous conditions.
+Pipeline operators must design safety, emergency, security, integrity management and environmental protection programs, which are reviewed and audited by the Canadian Energy Regulator (formerly the National Energy Board) as a means to anticipate, prevent and mitigate any potentially dangerous conditions.
 Operators also use sophisticated, computerized monitoring and control systems 24/7 to provide continuous, real-time information and conduct routine inspections and aerial patrols of the pipelines.

 The Need for More Pipelines